(Supported by an endowment from the Asia-Pacific Biomedical Research Foundation)

 - It is required that any research involving human embryos will comply with applicable federal and state laws and will be in line with the ASRM’s guidance document on the ethics of human embryo research.
 No research will proceed without all relevant Institutional Board(s) and Committee(s) reviews and approval.

 Selection of an award recipient is made by ASRM and is based primarily on the scientific merit of the proposed study and the qualifications of the applicant.
 Also, consideration is given to the availability of resources to conduct the proposed study and the identification of a suitable environment for the pursuit of the proposed project.
-The awardee will be recognized at the opening ceremony of the ASRM Scientific Congress.
+The awardee will be recognized at the annual ASRM Scientific Congress.
+Award notifications will be made in March 2023 and funding will be dispersed April 2023.